MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P6-Adding-Obstacles/content.md

 > [info]
 > So how did I know that the scene size should be exactly `51` pixels wide and `820` tall?
 Well, sometimes you
-> need to have a play in the visual editor and then adjust, I saw the carrot's had a width of `51` so I used that value.
+> need to play in the visual editor and then adjust, I saw the carrot's had a width of `51` so I used that value.
 > The default height of `820` (iPhone 5) was no coincidence as the assets were designed to fill an iPhone 5 screen height, leaving a suitable `140` pixel gap for the player to pass through.
 >